-Ms. ANN LAURAIS (Protestor): (Through translator) This youth contract means we will have to wait to be able to settle down and have a normal life and have kids.
+ANN LAURAIS: (Through translator) This youth contract means we will have to wait to be able to settle down and have a normal life and have kids.

-Mr. VINCENT CASEAUX (Protestor): (Through translator) The first job contract means we can't really get a life because we won't be able to secure a bank loan.
+VINCENT CASEAUX: (Through translator) The first job contract means we can't really get a life because we won't be able to secure a bank loan.
 So no money, no house, no car, nothing.

 BEARDSLEY: What started as a fairly limited student protest movement early last month has since grown into a broad-based coalition of anti-government forces uniting university students, labor unions and the opposition Socialist party.